MateoCorDuarte/Technical-Interview-Questions/Glossary.md

 *MCU:* Microcontroller unit, which contains a microprocessor, digital I/O, analog I/O, timers, data memory (variables, addresses, etc.), program memory (executable instructions), and other peripherals.

 *CPU: (microprocessor)* Central processing unit.
 It's a multipurpose, clock-driven, programmable electronic device, designed to perform arithmetical and logic units using an ALU.
 It's the central core of an embedded system.
-It is a multipurpose

 *SoC:*.